emsejournal/openscience/msr_rr_cfp.md

 Example: To represent the number of sickdays, we use histograms.
 Dependending on the distribution, we remove values that are 2 standard deviations above the mean as outliers (normal distribution).
 If the data are non-normal, we use the median and values below the 10th/above the 90th percentile.

 ## How do you evaluate the hypotheses?
-Are you using significance tests?
-How are you avoiding inflation of type-I error (if applicable)
+How are you testing the significance of your results?
+Be specific about the epistemological paradigm and statistical paradigm you are using.
+This will help us assign reviewers familiar with the relevant research strategies.

-**Example**: To test for normality, we use a Shapiro-Wilk test.
+**Example**: (Frequentist) To test for normality, we use a Shapiro-Wilk test.
 For efficiency, we use a t test / Wilcoxon test depending on the distribution.
 To evaluate the effect of gender, we use a two-way ANOVA / Friedman test, depending on the distribution.
+**Example**: (Bayesian) We derive a posterior predictive distribution by choosing a weakly informative prior with sickdays modeled using a Poisson distribution, and likelihood of gender influence modeled using a normal distribution with mean 0 and s.d. \sigma.
+We then calculate the 95% and 99% uncertainty intervals and median m and mean μ of the posterior.

 # Examples
 * Final studies (phase 1 and 2) are available at [this Zotero page](https://www.zotero.org/groups/479248/osf/items/collectionKey/KEJP68G9?)